 Butternut Squash Apple Soup

 I can’t wait for you guys to try this Butternut Squash Apple Soup!
 I hope you love it and much as we do!
-Please come back and leave me a comment below with your feedback once you try it.
+Please come back and leave me a comment below with your feedback and star rating once you try it.
 You can also find me on social media.
 Be sure to tag @veggie_inspired and #veggieinspired so I’m sure to see it.
 Enjoy!

 - 4 cups cubed butternut squash